igrorp/pre-miRNA-plot/README.md

     sudo python -m pip install --upgrade pip setuptools wheel

 For the more experienced ones, it's always a good practice to isolate the downloaded programs as theirs versions may cause conflict.
-Optionally, you can create a virtual environment to do that.
+Optionally, you can create a Python virtual environment to do that.

+    python3 -m venv <your-env-name>
+    source <your-env-name>/bin/activate/

 <h1 id="installation">2.
 Installation</h1>